WeekieNHN/WeekieNHN.github.io/index.markdown

   - Word
   - Excel
   - PowerPoint
-- The big 3 operating systems
+- The Big 3 operating systems
   - Windows
   - MacOS
   - Linux (Ubuntu, Debian, Arch)
 - Jekyll, Static site generation
 - The YouTube interface
+- OBS (Open Broadcasting System)
+- Development tools
+  - GitHub
+  - Trello

 ## The Future

 Now the Launch My Dog is complete, I want to start work on other projects.
 I no longer want to work on mobile games, and rather want to develop a PC game.
 I want to spend time honing my programming skills, and general project workflow.
 I have worked on First-Person-Shooter prototypes in the past, but none came to fruition.
 I also spent time on a possible parkour racing game in the Unreal Engine.
-If I had to make a short list it would be this:
+If I had to make a short list of interests it would be this:

 ### Future Prospects
 - PC development
 - Networked Multiplayer Programming
 - User generated content though in-game means (i.e. a level editor)
 - Publishing on Steam
+- First-Person Game Design

+I will likely work next on a game with the running title of Castle Wars.
+Based on the Halo Reach gamemode of the same name.
+Castle Wars would be a simple networked multiplayer game where two fights over the control of the other's castles.
+It would be published on steam and be primary a PC game.

 ## Follow Me